PFAS and livestock

 Agriculture Victoria is working closely with other government departments and agencies, and monitoring the situation.
 This includes providing assistance to relevant authorities undertaking human health risk assessments.

 Department of Defence Victorian site investigations

 The Department of Defence is currently investigating three sites in Victoria with potential PFAS contamination, including Bandiana Military Area, HMAS Cerberus and RAAF Base East Sale.

 If you have further questions on livestock related issues, contact an Agriculture Victoria Veterinary or Animal Health Officer by visiting your local Agriculture Victoria office or telephoning 03 9623 1504.

 Further information on PFAS in Victoria:

-- PFAS and human health information from DHHS
+- PFAS and human health information from DH

 - PFAS in Victoria, including assessment and management from the Environment Protection Authority Victoria